The face of adversity.

 After two weeks on the Camino de Santiago, I’d witnessed the many and varied facial manifestations from the trail; new faces, familiar faces, cheerful faces, reflective faces, exhausted faces.
 Over the course of Day 14, I encountered the entire contingent of these characteristics; however, when I arrived in Itero de la Vega later that evening, I experienced my first display of unadulterated rage.

 Camino de Santiago Diary – Day 14

 Chiara and I left Day 13’s remote Albergue San Bol and continued our jaunt through the Meseta’s shimmering fields, washed mauve by daybreak’s refracted rays.
-The track brought us to the village of Hontanas, then beside the principal roadway, which eventually passed beneath a charming Gothic archway.
+The track brought us through the village of Hontanas, alongside the region’s main roadway, then eventually to an intriguing Gothic archway.
 On further investigation, we discovered the adjoining ruins belonged to the 14th-century San Antón Monastery.

 In the monastery, monks practised curing ‘evil of fire’ or ‘fire of St Anthony’, a disease widespread in the Middle Ages, caused by consuming rye grains infected with fungus.